-Developmental research on self-regulation processes and adaptive social functioning indicates that intervention programs for students with EBD should be designed to support neurocognitive functioning as well as shape social behavior (Greenberg, 2006; Smith, Cumming, Merrill, Pitts, & Daunic, 2015).
+Developmental research on self-regulation processes and adaptive social functioning indicates that intervention programs for students with EBD should be designed to support neurocognitive functioning as well as shape social behavior (Greenberg, 2006; Smith et al., 2015).
 The socializing context plays a central role in supporting or impeding self-regulatory functioning, as well as shaping social behavior, and hence also requires attention for intervention design.

-The Role of Context in Supporting the Development of Social Competence
+Role of Context in Supporting Development of Social Competence

 Social-emotional and self-regulatory skills develop and operate via their transactions with socialization influences at home and school.
-During early childhood, sensitive-responsive parenting and opportunities for guided exploration of the social and physical environment play a key role in supporting social interaction skills, emotional understanding, and self-regulation skills (Lengua, Horonardo, & Bush, 2007).
-Interventions for vulnerable young children that promote contingent and sensitive responding can counter the effects of early adversity and promote positive growth in self-regulation skills (Lewis-Morrarty, Dozier, Bernard, Terracciano, & Moore, 2012).
+During early childhood, sensitive-responsive parenting and opportunities for guided exploration of the social and physical environment play a key role in supporting social interaction skills, emotional understanding, and self-regulation skills (Lengua et al., 2007).
+Interventions for vulnerable young children that promote contingent and sensitive responding can counter the effects of early adversity and promote positive growth in self-regulation skills (Lewis et al., 2012).

 After school entry, key aspects of the school context influence the development and display of social competence and self-regulation skills (Lee & Bierman, 2015).
-These include the personal social-emotional support provided via student-teacher relationships, the quality of social initiations and responses received from peers, and the broader classroom social influences affected by peer group dynamics and the teacher's interaction and management style (see also Farmer et al., 2016)
+These include the personal social-emotional support provided via student-teacher relationships, the quality of social initiations and responses received from peers, and the broader classroom social influences affected by peer group dynamics and the teacher's interaction and management style (see also Farmer et al., 2016).

-Supportive, non-conflictual relationships with teachers characterized by warmth, sensitivity, and openness support cooperative and engaged behavior in the classroom (Roorda, Koomen, Spilt, & Oort, 2011).
+Supportive, non-conflictual relationships with teachers characterized by warmth, sensitivity, and openness support cooperative and engaged behavior in the classroom (Roorda et al., 2011).
 Over time, positive student-teacher relationships promote social competence, reflected in improved peer relations assessed with sociometric nominations in longitudinal analyses that control for baseline levels (Hughes & Im, 2016).

-The quality of interactions between teachers and students in a classroom also affects student academic engagement and social-emotional adjustment (Rimm-Kaufman, Curby, Grimm, Nathanson, & Brock, 2009).
-Teacher's use of positive behavior supports with clear expectations and non-punitive consequences, along with proactive efforts to support on-task learning and avoid critical comments are associated with elevated levels of student prosocial engagement and low levels of student aggression (Hamre et al., 2013).
+The quality of interactions between teachers and students in a classroom also affects student academic engagement and social-emotional adjustment (Rimm et al., 2009).
+Teacher's use of positive behavior supports with clear expectations and nonpunitive consequences, along with proactive efforts to support on-task learning and avoid critical comments are associated with elevated levels of student prosocial engagement and low levels of student aggression (Hamre et al., 2013).

 Peers also influence developing social-emotional and self-regulation skill development.
-In schools characterized by high levels of student disadvantage (e.g. high levels of student poverty and low levels of student achievement), rates of classroom disruptive behavior are elevated (Powers, Bierman, & CPPRG, 2013).
+In schools characterized by high levels of student disadvantage (e.g., high levels of student poverty and low levels of student achievement), rates of classroom disruptive behavior are elevated (Powers et al., 2013).
 When children are in classrooms with many aggressive classmates, they are likely to show increased aggression over time, likely due to the increased peer modeling and reinforcement of disruptive-aggressive behaviors and social norms that reduce social censure for these behaviors (Powers et al., 2013).

-These levels of contextual influence are inter-related.
-Classroom composition and peer group dynamics affect the quality of student-teacher interactions that emerge over time (Thomas, Bierman, Powers, & CPPRG, 2011) and conversely, student-teacher interactions and teacher management decisions influence peer interactions and peer group dynamics (Farmer et al., 2018).
+These levels of contextual influence are interrelated.
+Classroom composition and peer group dynamics affect the quality of student-teacher interactions that emerge over time (Thomas et al., 2011) and conversely, student-teacher interactions and teacher management decisions influence peer interactions and peer group dynamics (Farmer et al., 2018).
 In addition, transactional processes have been documented in longitudinal studies, in which students with poor social-emotional and self-regulation skills evoke more negative responses in school contexts, which in turn, exacerbate their social difficulties.
-For example, bidirectional effects create a negative cascade over time between low likability and poor-quality student-teacher relationships (DeLaet et al., 2014).
+For example, bidirectional effects create a negative cascade over time between low likability and poorquality student-teacher relationships (DeLaet et al., 2014).
 Similarly, peers often respond negatively to students who exhibit poor social skills, excluding them from social interactions or targeting them for victimization.
 Negative peer experiences, in turn, increase feelings of loneliness and social anxiety and amplify student anger, contributing to escalations in reactive aggression or social withdrawal (Mikami & Hinshaw, 2006).